vurtun/lib/Readme.md

 #### Where is the documentation?
 Each file has documentation, basic ussage description and examples at the top of the file.
-In addition each API function, struct and member variables are documented was well.
+In addition each API function, struct and member variables are documented as well.
 Finally each library has a corresponding test file inside the test directy for additional working examples.